tnash321/Explain_C-AST/README.md

 - Basic loop parallelizable score
 - Plain english explanations
 - Time-complexity analysis
-- Different modes of output: ast output only, score, complexity, plain-english
+- Different modes of output: ast, ast_verbose, score, complexity, plain-english, suggestions

 You may test the program for correctness (no error code) with: "pytest -v".
 It will run all of the test programs and indicate whether or not they ran correctly.